DZetko/ProjectToReadme/README.md

 # ProjectToReadme

-This is a simple command-line tool, that enables C# developers to turn their project.json files into a beautifully looking Markdown, HTML or plain text file.
+This is a simple command-line tool, that enables C# developers to turn their project.json file into a beautifully looking Markdown, HTML or plain text file.

 ## Usage
 Open up Windows Command Prompt (**Win+R** and enter **cmd.exe**) or Powershell.
 Locate the **ProjectToReadme.exe**'s folder on your computer (the executable file's name is due to change in future releases).